Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: A Procedure to locate the Critical Point

 In Figs.~\ref{fig:RiTc} we, also, present graphical solutions of eq.~(\ref{eq:fvccp}) -- for the transition curves which correspond to $T_c \simeq$ 166 and 154 MeV -- determining the position of the critical point.
 To this end we plot the volume correction factors for the relevant value of hadron radii $r_0$.
 The intersection of these factors with the pion ratios, $R_1$, determine the critical baryon chemical potential, $\mu_{Bcr}$.
 The factors $f_{vc,i}$ are almost the same for all the families $i$ for equal hadron volumes, according to Fig.~\ref{fig:fvc}.
 Thus, the fact that the ratio $R_1$ retains the higher value among all $R_i$ ensures that the intersection of the curves $f_{vc,1}$ and $R_1$ will occur first (at lower $\mu_B$).
 Also, it is evident from Fig.~\ref{fig:fvc} that $f_{vc,1}$ is slightly lower than the rest of the volume correction factors.
 This further confirms our conclusion that the pion family will reach first the relative maximum mass at the chiral phase.
 However, we have to point out that the factors $f_{vc,i}$ will differ if different particle volumes are used.

 This description is consistent with the fact that in the low baryon density area the HG state is dominated mainly by mesons and the pion is the meson with the lower mass.
 Thus, its production is favoured at this territory, which leads to enhanced pion multiplicities.
 Also, we observe that the family with $R_i$ closest to the pion family is the nucleon family $N$.
 Indeed, the nucleon family contains the nucleons, protons and neutrons, which are the lightest hadrons carrying baryon number.
 Thus, these particles, with their family, should play important role as the baryonic density increases and their multiplicity becomes enhanced.
 So, the next family to the pions which may play important role are the nucleons.
-We have to investigate how the volume correction factors change when we introduce different volumes for these families.